Donate Search Phone icon Call our Helpline: 0800 12 44 222

 A day in the life of an Unpaid carer: June's story

-This International Women’s Day, we are shining a light on the invaluable work of female or female identifying unpaid carers who dedicate their time, energy and love to looking after their loved ones.
+To shine a light on the invaluable work of unpaid carers who dedicate their time, energy, and love to looking after their loved ones, we spoke to June, who kindly shares a 'day in her life' with her husband Jim.

-June Anderson is one such carer.
-She looks after her husband, Jim, who lives with dementia.
-Her role is exhausting and emotionally challenging, yet she approaches each day with patience, resilience and deep care.
-Here June shares what a typical day looks like for her, offering an honest insight into the realities of unpaid caregiving.
+June Anderson looks after her husband, Jim, who lives with dementia.
+Her role is exhausting and emotionally challenging, yet she approaches each day with patience, resilience, and deep care.
+Here, June shares what a typical day looks like for her, offering an honest insight into the realities of unpaid caregiving.

-Please note that this is one person’s lived experience as an unpaid carer.
-It may or may not represent your own personal experience.
+Please note, this is one person’s lived experience as an unpaid carer.
+It may or may not represent your own experience.
 Age Scotland is always open to hearing other perspectives.

 Morning: